suncoast-devs/handbook/lessons/js-fetch/lecture.md

+theme: Next,1

+# Fetching Data From Remote Servers

 ---

-title: Fetching Data From Remote Servers
+The Fetch API provides an interface for fetching resources, primarily across the network.

 ---

-The Fetch API provides an interface for fetching resources, primarily across the network.

-## Using
+# Using

-The fetch() method takes one mandatory argument, the path to the resource you want to fetch.
-It returns a `Promise` that resolves to the Response to that request, whether it is successful or not.
-You can also optionally pass in an object as the second argument which will also give options on how fetch behaves.
+The `Fetch API` is provided in the browser as a method named `fetch`

+Takes at _least_ one argument: a string representing the `URL` to access.

+---

+# Make a sample TypeScript app for demonstration or use RunJS

+---

+# Example

 ```javascript
 fetch('https://restcountries.eu/rest/v2/all')
 ```

-- This will access the _Countries_ and fetch a list of all countries.
+This will access the _Countries_ and fetch a list of all countries.

+---

+# What do we receive?

-- But if we just log this response we will see something that we cannot directly use
+If log this response we will see something that we cannot directly use.

+[.column]

 ```javascript
 let response = fetch('https://restcountries.eu/rest/v2/all')
 console.log(response)
 ```

+[.column]

 ```
 Promise {<pending>}